gnulib/demo-adk-app/README.md

 </details>

+### Build and Deploy

 <details>

 <summary>Deploy ADK app as Cloud Run Service</summary>

-> Make sure that you have the following environment variables defined as described in the setup step above:
+> Make sure that you have the following environment variables defined as described in the setup steps above:
 > * GOOGLE_ADK_APP_NAME
 > * GOOGLE_CLOUD_LOCATION
 > * GOOGLE_ADK_APP_REPOSITORY